Arup Kumar Dutta

-Personal life
+Early life and education

 Arup Kumar Dutta was born on 2 July 1946 to Girish and Indira Dutta.
 He spent his early life in Jorhat, in the tea-growing Indian state of Assam.
 At the age of 8, he was admitted to The Lawrence School, Sanawar in Himachal Pradesh, from where he passed his Senior Cambridge Examination in 1962.
 After school, Dutta joined Ramjas College under the University of Delhi from where he completed his bachelor of arts in English Literature in 1966.
 He went on to finish his post-graduation in English Literature from the University of Delhi in 1969.
 Dutta then returned to Assam to teach English at Jagannath Barooah College, Jorhat.
 Along with teaching, he also started his journalistic career writing freelance satirical columns and short stories for numerous Indian magazines and newspapers.
 In the course of a few years, he established himself as a journalist of repute at the national level.
-His writings featured in journals such as The Illustrated Weekly of India, The Caravan, Femina, JS, Eve's Weekly etc. He was a prominent writer in the famous Indian satirical magazine, Shankar's Weekly.
+His writings featured in journals such as The Illustrated Weekly of India, The Caravan, Femina, JS, Eve's Weekly etc. He was a writer in the famous Indian satirical magazine, Shankar's Weekly.